 Codex CLI Plugin System: Bundling Skills, MCP Servers, and App Connectors

 Codex CLI v0.117.0 (released March 26, 2026) elevated plugins to a first-class workflow primitive.1 Where previously you might wire up an MCP server in config.toml, add a SKILL.md to a directory, and configure an app connector separately, plugins collapse all three into a single installable, shareable package.
-This article is a complete technical reference for building, distributing, and managing Codex plugins.
+The 20+ first-party integrations OpenAI shipped — Slack, Figma, Notion, Gmail, Google Drive, Cloudflare — demonstrate the model, but the more interesting story is the infrastructure underneath them, which is now available to any developer.2 This article is a complete technical reference for building, distributing, and managing Codex plugins.

 What Plugins Are — and What They Are Not

-A Codex plugin is a manifest-driven bundle that can package three types of component:2
+A Codex plugin is a manifest-driven bundle that can package three types of component:3

 - Skills — Markdown instruction files that Codex loads contextually to guide behaviour on specific tasks.